 4: Our approach is sustainable

 A temporary pilot, that leaves no lasting legacy of change waste opportunity, effort and resource.
-We know our world is changing, and that’s why we have a continuous approach to innovation and improvement.
+Our world is changing, and that’s why we have a continuous approach to innovation and improvement.
 We have to take the best of the innovations and bake them in to our service design.
 Complex repetitive tasks are prone to human error, we use the best technology to free precious time for clinicians and care staff to invest in human and unhurried connections.

 We are committed to connecting to people all over the world who are innovators in health.
 We learn wherever we can, and where evidence is not available, we set out to experiment and find solutions ourselves.